irislib/faq/README.md

 ### Notifications

-Iris shows notificationsin one place (the ❤️ on the menu).
+Iris shows notifications in one place (the ❤️ on the menu).

 <details>